mrc-ide/priority-pathogens/README.md

 ```
 orderly2::orderly_location_pull_packet(<ids>)
 ```
-where ``ids'' is the set of ids that you want to pull to your local machine.
+where "ids" is the set of ids that you want to pull to your local machine.
 You can get this value by looking into the archive directory of the orderly project mounted on network drive.